greenelab/BioBombe/11.simulation-feature-number/README.md

 We fit each model and extract the resulting weight matrix.
 We observe the contributions (weights or importance scores) of each input raw feature to each compressed feature.

-Our goal is to determine the **top compressed feature number** that represents each simulated feature in both groups.
+Our goal is to determine the **number** of the compressed feature that best represents each simulated feature in both groups.

 ## Results